Dannah Gresh: Nancy DeMoss Wolgemuth acknowledges that it is not always easy to say, "Yes, Lord."

 There are fears.
 We have to face those fears with faith and faith helps us to see that on the other side of obedience there is always joy.
 There are treasures.
 There are pleasures.
 There are riches.
 There’s a place of abundance.
 Now, I didn’t say it’s an easy life because there’s no easy life this side of heaven.
 But there is joy that comes after we step into the pathway of obedience and say, "Yes, Lord," regardless of what we feel, what we think, what we want, and we let Him be Lord.

 Remember that this is not a one-time choice, not a one-time decision to say, "Yes, Lord."
 Saying, "Yes, Lord," is a way of life.
 Saying it many times, daily, it’s an ongoing thing in life as God brings new things into our lives and new seasons of life.
 Say, "Yes, Lord."
-Surrendering to the ways of God sometimes may involve tragedy and loss and pain and mysteries that we can’t explain.
+Saying yes to the Word of God and the ways of God and the will of God.

-Saying "yes" to the will of God.
+Saying yes to the will of God.
 That might be motherhood.
-It might be saying "yes" to singleness.
+It might be saying yes to singleness.
 It might be saying "yes" to infertility.
-It might be saying "yes" to stay in a difficult marriage.
-It might be saying "yes" to vocational ministry.
+It might be saying yes to stay in a difficult marriage.
+It might be saying yes to vocational ministry.
 But it’s knowing that God is good.
 He is God.
 His ways are best.

 So the heart of a true woman is the heart of Mary of Nazareth who said, “I am the Lord’s handmaiden.
 I am the Lord’s bondservant.
 May it be to me as you have said,” Luke chapter 1, verse 38 (paraphrased).
 "Yes, Lord."